Victor J. Andrew: Early life

-Higher education, employment, and the great depression
+Higher education, employment, and the Great Depression

 Andrew began his higher education at the College of Wooster.
-He found interest in the fields of mathematics, physics, and economics.
-From 1923 to 1924 he served as chief engineer of WABW radio station owned by the college.
-Since he had already taken all of the math and science courses offered by the College of Wooster, he did research in association with the U.S. Naval Laboratory in Washington D.C. on radio wave propagation.
+He developed an interest in the fields of mathematics, physics, and economics.
+From 1923 to 1924, he served as chief engineer of the WABW radio station owned by the college.
+Since he had already taken all of the math and science courses offered by the College of Wooster, he conducted research in association with the U.S. Naval Research Laboratory in Washington, D.C. on radio wave propagation.

-After graduating with a Bachelor of Science in 1926 he moved on to become a junior engineer at the United States Army Signal Corps Laboratories at Fort Monmouth, New Jersey.
+After graduating with a Bachelor of Science in 1926, he moved on to become a junior engineer at the United States Army Signal Corps Laboratories at Fort Monmouth, New Jersey.
 Although he hated the social values of New Jersey, claiming they were “stuck up”, he soon met his future wife, Aileen Sharkey.
 After working in Fort Monmouth for fifteen months, he applied for graduate school at the University of Chicago for his master's degree, with the intention of acquiring a PhD.

-After he graduated with his masters in 1928, he began to look for work, although it was hard to find.
+After he graduated with his master's degree in 1928, he began to look for work, although it was hard to find.
 He moved to Chicopee Falls, Massachusetts to work for Westinghouse Electric at the firm's x-ray tube facility.
-This didn't last long though, as he was let go after the stock market crash on October 29, 1929.
+This didn't last long, though, as he was let go after the stock market crash on October 29, 1929.
 Given the opportunity to continue his studies, the couple moved back to Chicago so he would be able to pursue his PhD at the University of Chicago.

 After graduating with a PhD in physics in 1932, he began to look for new work.
-However, he lost two other jobs by 1934 due to the depression.
-Even though his hope was diminishing he began to work at Doolittle Radio Inc. With his position undefined, and the company rapidly declining, he searched for a way for the company to make more money.
-After finding the inventions of his predecessors going untouched he eventually became a salesman, selling these designs.
-After about two years he quit and took several business courses so that he could start a similar business.
+However, he lost two other jobs by 1934 due to the Great Depression.
+Even though his hope was diminishing, he began to work at Doolittle Radio Inc. With his position undefined and the company rapidly declining, he searched for a way for the company to make more money.
+After finding the inventions of his predecessors going untouched, he eventually became a salesman, selling these designs.
+After about two years, he resigned and enrolled in various business courses to prepare for launching his own venture.